 - The internship course engages students in an experience in a professional or organizational setting performing work that is applicable to their fields of study, educational goals and/or career aspirations, and can be transferrable to other employment or academic settings.

-- The internship course requires students to conduct professionally applicable work within a defined period of time; required number of hours for course credit/per credit hour* received is clearly articulated.
+- The internship course requires students to conduct professionally applicable work within a defined period of time; and the required number of hours for course credit/per credit hour* received is clearly articulated.

 - The learning objectives** related to the internship course are clearly articulated and are relevant to competencies in the field of study and/or career readiness competencies.